maximcus/SimpleWPFReporting/README.md

 ![Alt text](Files/output1.png "Output PDF page 1")
 ![Alt text](Files/output2.png "Output PDF page 2")

 As you can see there is no difference between input (XAML) and output (PDF) except for paging.
+The subtle difference in the font weight and the width of the lines is due to artifacts of scaling of the screenshots.
-Also PDF is not rasterized, you can see for yourself: [pdf](Files/output.pdf).
+PDF is not rasterized, as you can see for yourself: [pdf](Files/output.pdf).